St. Athanasius College

 Another ambitious project was taken up by the Academy to produce an Orthodox Study Bible of the Old Testament including a new translation of the Old Testament into English using the Septuagint.
 This project was completed, and the entire Orthodox Study Bible was published in 2008.

-The correspondence courses of the Academy moved online and were relaunched on a distance learning format.
+The correspondence courses of the Academy moved online and were relaunched online with the new Associate of Arts in General Studies.

-The Associate of Arts in General Studies and the Bachelor of Arts in Leadership and Management launched in the spring of 2022 as an online program.
+The Bachelor of Arts in Theology and Church Ministry and the Bachelor of Arts in Leadership and Management launched as online programs to help busy adults finish college.